16 - 20 OCTOBER 2017

-During the Congress FESTMIH will organise its General Assembly meeting and hold a networking meeting with networks (Tuesday 17 October).
-Throughout the programme you will find sessions organised by our members:
+During the Congress FESTMIH organised its General Assembly meeting and held a networking meeting with networks.
+Our members organised sessions on:

-- The secrets of effective networks (Belgian platform and the Irish Forum of Global Health, Friday 20 Oct, 8.30 – 10.00, Room 3)
+- The secrets of effective networks (Belgian platform and the Irish Forum of Global Health)

-On Wednesday 18 October at 17.00 ECTMIH will have the world premiere of ‘No time to lose’, a film focusing on Peter Piot’s research.
+ECTMIH featured the world premiere of ‘No time to lose’, a film focusing on Peter Piot’s research.

 Abstract books of previous conferences are available here: the 4th edition of the congress in Marseille (2005), the 5th in Amsterdam (2007), the 6th in Verona (2009), the 7th in Barcelona (2011), and the 9th in Basel (2015).